Mini Sponge Cakes Recipe With Buttercream Filling And Orange Glaze

 - Using a pastry brush, brush a generous helping of the orange marmalade glaze over the top of each sponge rectangle.

 - Arrange on a plate and serve.
 Perfect for an afternoon tea with family and friends.
+And the kids will love them.

 I use orange marmalade to glaze these little sponges because it works a treat.
 Apricot or peach preserves are also very good.
 Of course you can make your own, however I do think life is a little too short to make everything from scratch.